Rehanon-Mackenzie/murder-who-wrote-quiz/README.md

 ### Known Issues

 The project is designed to be responsive from 375px and upwards, in line with the material taught on the course LMS.
-Minor layout inconsistencies may occur on extra-wide (e.g. 4k/8k monitors), or smart-display devices (e.g. Nest Hub, Smart Watches, Gameboy Color, etc.), as these resolutions are outside the project's scope, as taught by Code Institute.
+Minor layout inconsistencies may occur on extra-wide (e.g. 4k/8k monitors), or smart-display devices (e.g. Nest Hub, Smart Watches, Game Boy Color, etc.), as these resolutions are outside the project's scope, as taught by Code Institute.

 ## Credits
 ### Code Used